 6.5” 2-Way, In-Ceiling, Coaxial, Infinite Baffle Loudspeaker

-The easy to install FIT651FL is a full-range ceiling loudspeaker with Focused Image Technology™.
-It incorporates a lightweight Injection Molded Carbon Fiber woofer with a butyl rubber surround and the diffraction-less aluminum dome pivoting Ferrofluid cooled tweeter.
+The easy to install FIT654FL is a full-range ceiling loudspeaker with Focused Image Technology™.
+It incorporates an ultra light Carbon Fiber woofer with a butyl rubber surround and the diffraction-less ceramic coated aluminum dome pivoting Ferrofluid cooled tweeter.

 The FastLoc™ grill patent no. 8,422,722, is a feature found only at Current Audio.
 Our design has allowed for the smallest exposed plastic bezel in the industry, truly making it disappear into the mounting surface.
 The FastLoc™ grill's unique patent pending mechanism allows for a quick installation and removal of the grill while securely fastening it in place to all types of mounting surfaces.
 Due to the unique design the grill will conform to uneven surfaces including popcorn, heavy textured and uneven ceilings.
 While our competitors have chosen to utilize magnets in their

 designs thus requiring the use of a steel grill that will rust our design allows us to use corrosion and rust resistant aluminum.

 The FIT series speakers additionally incorporate the unique Patent Pending Three Dimensional Positioning (3-DP) woofer.
 This design allows the user to separately adjust the angle, tilt and rotation of the woofer so you can direct the sound where you want it, not where you install it.